Breaking 5 Myths about Being Vegan

 For most people, it may seem restrictive to forego all animal products, including meat, cheese, eggs, and fish.
 Instead of focusing on what you can’t have, focus on what you can eat—you may be surprised at the variety that veganism has to offer.
 In fact, veganism can open your mind to so many more food options and possibilities, which could include trying new flavors, spices, and cooking methods.
 (Also, another myth is that vegans can’t go out to eat with friends, but it is possible.)
 The Food Monster app is a great resource for vegan, meatless, and dairy-free recipes.

 Myth 4: There are no health benefits to veganism

 Veganism and other plant-based diets are known to lower risks for chronic illnesses like cancer, diabetes, hypertension, and heart disease.
-A vegan diet can also help you maintain a healthy weight, control your blood sugar levels, provide you with much-needed nutrients, and much more.
+A vegan diet can also help you maintain a healthy weight and lower your cholesterol.
 Myth busted.

 Myth 5: Being vegan is too hard

 Making a lifestyle change and getting into the habit of anything new can be a bit of a challenge.
 But once you stick with the plan, a vegan diet can become second nature to you.
 Many of your favorite foods have flavorful vegan substitutions, just do your research.
 There are a whole bunch of resources to jumpstart your vegan lifestyle.
 And the more you learn about veganism (or about any subject, really) the easier it is to navigate and keep moving forward.